Skip to Content

 Ingredients

-• 2 Tbsp salted butter or (more olive oil)
+• 2 tablespoons salted butter, (or extra-virgin olive oil)

 • 4 garlic cloves, thinly sliced